SkylerElmstrom/Portfolio/content/home/experience.md

   location = "Lynnwood, WA"
   date_start = "2015-09-01"
   date_end = "2019-06-01"
-  description = """Responsible for updating and maintaining the Learn-and-Serve Environmental Anthropology Field (LEAF) School geodatabase, data entry from field collections, and developing geospatial products for use in technical reports to the City of Mukilteo and Snohomish County Airport."""
+  description = """I led volunteers and specialized in providing GIS services for a salmon monitoring project in partnership with Edmonds Community College, the City of Mukilteo, and Snohomish County Airport in support of mitigation banking for a proposed runway expansion.

+  * Established and Completed GIS workflows from Field Collection to Reporting
+  * Updated and Maintained Salmon Monitoring Project Geodatabase
+  * Developed Geospatial Products for use in Technical Reports
+  * Led and Guided Teams of Volunteers in Collecting Data"""

 [[experience]]
   title = "GIS Consultant"